Atlantic surf clam

 The Atlantic surf clam (Spisula solidissima), also called the bar clam, hen clam, skimmer or simply sea clam, is a very large, edible, saltwater clam or marine bivalve mollusk in the family Mactridae.
 It is one of the most commonly found species of bivalves in the western Atlantic Ocean.
 Able to reach sizes between 7.9 and 8.9 in in length, Atlantic surf clams are much larger than Spisula solida, which also resides in the eastern Atlantic coastal waters.
 Atlantic surf clams reproduce in late summer, when the water temperatures peak.

 The shell of this species is a well-known object to beach-goers in the northeastern United States.
 People on the beach often pick up a large empty shell of this species, either to dig in the sand with, or take home to use as a decorative dish or ashtray.

 The species is exported commercially as a food item.

+Right and left valve of the same specimen: